Karl-Heinz Schnibbe: Aftermath

 Schnibbe was released from prison to serve in the Wehrmacht before the end of World War II.
 After he was captured by advancing Soviet forces, he was held as a prisoner of war in a Soviet POW labour camp for four years.
 He eventually emigrated to the United States and lived in the Salt Lake City, Utah area.
 On 8 January 1985, Schnibbe and Wobbe were honored guests and speakers at ceremonies held in Hamburg by city officials to commemorate Hübener's death and their heroic resistance.
 The previous year, Schnibbe had written a book about his experience, The Price: The True Story of a Mormon Who Defied Hitler.
 Later, in 1995, that book was substantially revised by Schnibbe himself, as well as co-authors Alan F. Keele and Blair R. Holmes, in a book entitled When Truth Was Treason, (University of Illinois Press and Academic Research Foundation/Stratford Books of Provo, Utah).
 Schnibbe died from Parkinson's disease in a care facility in Holladay, Utah on May 9, 2010.

 Media

 The story of Schnibbe and his youthful comrades was documented in the 2003 film Truth & Conviction, written and directed by Rick McFarland and Matt Whitaker.
 The film was later released on DVD, sponsored by the BYU College of Humanities.

+2025 film by Angel Studios called Truth and Treason tells the story of the 3 boys.